 What exactly is an insurance broker?

 An insurance broker represents a variety of insurance companies.
-We will review your needs and help you choose an insurance package which can be tailored to meet your needs and risk tolerance.
-An insurance agent or direct selling insurance company only sells their own product.
+We will review your needs and help you choose the best insurance quotes which can be tailored to meet your needs and risk tolerance.
+An insurance agent or direct-selling insurance company only sells their own product.

 Why are insurance rates increasing?

 The main principle of insurance is the premiums of many pay will pay for losses of a few.
 This allows the typical customer to protect their assets and safeguard against potential liabilities for a relatively low cost.
 The cost of claims for residential properties has been between $4 billion and $5 billion annually since 2008.
 That’s about double what it was more than 10 years ago, according to the Insurance Bureau of Canada statistics.
 The incidence of major events has increased dramatically, mainly driven by weather.
 Adding to the cost of claims are the increased costs of rebuilding or repairing your home.
 It’s like inflation, but often higher according to the construction price index put out by Statistics Canada.
 To compound matters, low interest rates may be great for borrowers but they are bad news for insurance companies that rely on government bonds as safe places to put their premiums to meet future obligations.
 With increased volatility in the stock markets it’s progressively more difficult to make an investment profit.